 File in 7 Mins | Minimal Data Entry | 100% Paperless

-3.When to pay tax on interest income?If any tax is payable after inclusion of your interest income in your total income – you must pay it before 31st March of the financial year.
+3.When to pay tax on interest income?If any tax is payable after the inclusion of your interest income in your total income – you must pay it before 31st March i.e last day of the financial year.
 This is how you can pay any tax that is due.
-In case you have a large income from interest – Advance Tax may become payable on a quarterly basis
+In case you have a large income from interest – Advance Tax – it may become payable quarterly.

 4.Understanding TDS in relation to FDs

 5.Interest from FD for senior citizensSenior citizens receiving interest income from FDs, savings account and recurring deposits can avail income tax deduction of up to Rs 50,000 annually.
 This is by way of an amendment vide Finance Act 2018.
 Please read out the detailed article on this here, where we have discussed provisions of section 80 TTB.
 If the senior citizen’s interest income from all FDs with a bank is less than Rs 50,000 in a year, the bank cannot deduct any TDS.
 Hope this helps you understand taxes on FD interest income in detail, do reach out to us if you have any questions!